Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GQJUG35JP/who-is-this-mission-for">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GN7UDMXK8/attack-of-the-monsters">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Loid tries to pick out souvenirs that will make him look like a fun and<br>happy dad so he can cheer Anya up.
-Meanwhile, Yor was facing off with Sickle-and-Chain<br>Barnaby.</p>
+<p align="center">The homunculi finish construction on the town's new public baths and the adventurers plus Rud<br>and his clan are the first to try them out.
+Meanwhile, a new threat rears<br>its head on the horizon.</p>
 </td>
 </tr>
 </table>